ciims/CiiMS/protected/modules/api/README.md

 # CiiMS API
 The CiiMS API module provides basic access to common methods and data.
-The CiiMS API is a JSON REST API which supports OPTIONS,  GET, POST, and DELETE.
+The CiiMS API is a JSON REST API which supports GET, POST, and DELETE.
 POSTS requests should be sent as JSON encoded form fields for simplicity.

 ### API Objectives
 The API has been designed with serveral components in mind: